Back to the home page.

 Mini-course: Topological expansions.
 Workshop on Random maps, random matrices and gauge theories ENS Lyon, 25-29th June 2018

-Program.
-I will give a 3h mini-course, description below.
+Program of the workshop.
+I will give a 3h mini-course.

 - (1) large N asymptotic expansions in 1d Coulomb gases of N particles